-My Significant Other Won’t Start Recovery With Me
+My Significant Other Won’t Get Help For Addiction With Me

 Recovery is the ground that you build yourself up from after you’ve torn yourself down.
 It goes far beyond getting clean and sober—it’s a rebirth, letting go of patterns and behaviors that no longer serve you and finding new tools to help you cope with the many ups and downs of life.